spatialos/database-sync-worker/README.md

 * The default table in this database is also `"items"`.
 This contains all of the hierarchical data.
 * The default metrics table in this database is `"metrics"`.
 This contains various metrics the worker collects about timings, command counts, and failures.

-> NOTE: Currently, the DBSync worker assumes the name of the table is the same as the database.
-This is why both are `"items"`.

 **Local, Windows**